The Halo Flashpoint Noble Team Expansion is here with six MasterCraft Resin Spartans, two UNSC Man Cannons, and a new double-mat format in the box.

 Double-Mat Battles Push Games Past Starter Size

-Honestly, this is the scale Halo: Flashpoint always needed.
-The starter mat was fine for learning the game, but for anything past that, it was always going to be too cramped.
+At the double-mat scale, scenarios play out like missions, because the table finally has room for movement and counter-movement.
+Honestly, this is probably what Halo: Flashpoint always needed.
+Sure, the starter mat was fine for learning the game, but for anything past that, it was always going to be too cramped.

 Mantic Has Bundles For Starting With The Noble Team